The Pocket Guide to Cancer and Spirituality

 - Read spiritual material to you.

-- Talk with you about your concerns and about making healthcare decisions.
+- Talk with you about your concerns and about making health care decisions.

 - Help family members with spiritual needs.